reactabular/reactabular/docs/table/column-definition.md

 ## `props`

 Root level `props` allows you to attach props to all header and content cells.
-The props injected by more specific configuration can override this .
+The `props` injected by more specific configuration can override these:

 **Example:**